HaTin/Studio3TCrack-1/README.md

 #### How to Use?

+##### 包替换方式:
+  1. backup data-man-mongodb-ent-2019.3.0.jar package

+  2. Copy the data-man-mongodb-ent-2019.3.0.jar from the project to the installation directory and replace the original package

+  3. Run the official binary executable

+##### 命令方式:

   1. Attention!!!Attention!!!Now you can easily skip validation without using any jar packages and just run the command

   2. Copy a file path named data-man-mongodb-xxxxx.jar from Studio3T installation directory.。

   3. Execute in any directory java -cp path(The path copied above must be absolute) t3.dataman.mongodb.app.ad

   4. Mac
     java -XstartOnFirstThread -cp path(The path copied above must be absolute) t3.dataman.mongodb.app.ad

    ```bash